 Nationalism and the Case of Ireland

-The Enlightenment and its Romantic aftermath gave birth to two doctrines distinguished only by the letter s. [*] I am grateful to Willa Murphy and Perry Anderson for their valuable critical comments on this article.
+The Enlightenment and its Romantic aftermath gave birth to two doctrines distinguished only by the letter s.
 The first was that people had the right to self-determination; the second was that peoples had such a right.
 The former belief is the keystone of modern democracy, and indeed of socialism; the second is a piece of romantic mystification, a fact which has not prevented a good many on the political Left from endorsing it.
 Nor has its philosophical basis been much examined in the standard literature on nationalism.

 ’My institution subscribes to NLR, why can't I access this article?’

 Jameson and Form

 Identifying Fredric Jameson’s literary style as one of his signal achievements, Eagleton asks whether his formal emphases also serve to stave off questions of content: morality, sexuality, subjectivity.

 Samuel Beckett’s work for the French Resistance set against his dogged refusal of all ideology.
 The traces of Ireland’s history—hunger, deferment, deflation, indeterminacy—in his exile art.

 Capitalism and Form